javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 <!-- /if -->
 ```

-...Then Javascript can read it and process embedded instructions.
+...Then JavaScript can read it and process embedded instructions.

 ## textContent: pure text